bongiozzo/musica_mustdie/output/band_sevenwitches.md

 # Seven Witches

-Дискография
+## Дискография

-"Second War in Heaven" 1999, Power Metal
+### "Second War in Heaven" 1999, Power Metal

-"City Of Lost Souls" 2000, Power Metal
+### "City Of Lost Souls" 2000, Power Metal

+1) The Question
+2) The Answer
+3) Witching Hour
+4) Atlantis
+5) City Of Lost Souls
+6) Pounding Metal
+7) No Man's Land
+8) Hell is For Children
+9) The Legend of Sleepy Hollow
+10) We Are the Coven

+Lineup: Bobby Lucas -Vocals, Billy Mez - Bass Jack Frost - Guitars, John Osborn- Drums

+Recorded at Impuls Studios, Hamburg, Germany, Winter of 1999

-"Xiled To Infinity And One" 2002, Power Metal
+### "Xiled To Infinity And One" 2002, Power Metal

+01. Metal Tyrant
+02. Incubus
+03. Salvation
+04. Xiled To Infinity And One
+05. Warmth Of Winter
+06. Anger's Door
+07. Eyes Of An Angel
+08. Pain
+09. The Burning
+10. See You In Hell

-"Passage to the Other Side" 2003, Power Metal
+### "Passage to the Other Side" 2003, Power Metal

-"Year Of The Witch" 2004, Power Metal
+### "Year Of The Witch" 2004, Power Metal

-"Amped" 2005, Power Metal
+### "Amped" 2005, Power Metal

+West Nile
+Sunnydale High
+Dishonored Killings
+Moto GP
+BE
+Fame Gets You Off
+Flesh For Fantasy (Billy Idol cover)
+Red
+Widows And Orphans

-"Deadly Sins" 2007, Power Metal
+### "Deadly Sins" 2007, Power Metal

-"Call upon the Wicked" 2011, Power Metal
+### "Call upon the Wicked" 2011, Power Metal

-"Rebirth" 2013, Power Metal
+### "Rebirth" 2013, Power Metal

-"The Way of the Wicked" 2015, Power Metal
+### "The Way of the Wicked" 2015, Power Metal

 ## Отношения с другими группами